wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-deploy-wvd/includes/2-deployment-overview.md

    :::image type="content" source="../media/2-deploy-app-groups.png" border="false" alt-text="Diagram that shows the relationship of a workspace, host pool, and application group.":::

 ## Configure virtual machines for host pool

 When you create an Azure Virtual Desktop host pool, you can choose to create new VMs or register existing VMs to a host pool.

 ### Number of VMs

-You can create up to 159 VMs when you first create your host pool.
-Each deployment creates four objects per VM, which you can see in your resource group, along with Azure Resource Manager objects.
+The setup process can create up to 400 VMs while setting up your host pool.
+And each deployment creates four objects per VM, which you can see in your resource group, along with Azure Resource Manager objects.
 As a result, you can reach the 800 Azure resources per deployment limit very quickly.
+Since the creation process doesn't check your subscription quota, make sure the number of VMs you enter is within the Azure VM and API limits for your resource group and subscription.
 You can add more VMs to the host pool after you finish creating your host pool.
 Check the Azure VM and API limits for your resource group and subscription.

 ### VM sizing